Mordacia lapicida: Taxonomy

 The Chilean lamprey belongs to the infraphylum/superclass Agnatha, the jawless fishes.
 This superclass is only made up of the classes Myxini (hagfish) and Petromyzontida (lampreys).
 They belong to the order Petromyzontiformes, which includes three families: Geotriidae and Mordaciidae in the Southern Hemisphere, and Petromyzontidae in the Northern Hemisphere.

-Summarized phylogeny of Southern Hemisphere lampreys.

 Southern Hemisphere lampreys are divided into two families, Mordaciidae and Geotriidae, both with only a single genus–Mordacia and Geotria respectively.
 The species within these genera can be distinguished by the position of their eyes, color of their dorsal surface, and caudal fins.
 The species within the family Mordaciidae are called the Southern top-eyed lampreys because their eyes are positioned dorsolaterally, or closer to the top of their heads.
 They are also a brownish-grey color as juveniles, and their dorsal fins are contiguous as pre-metamorphosed juveniles.
 In comparison, Geotria have blue-green stripes and their dorsal fins are not contiguous.
 Within the genus Mordacia, there are 3 species: M. lapicida, M. praecox, and M. mordax., which are primarily distinguished by their location and dentition.
 M. preacox and M. mordax are found in Australia, while M. lapicida is found in South America (Chile).
 Additionally, M. mordax has fewer teeth on its radial plates than M. lapicida.